Post

 36 4 Characteristics (permissions flags)

-• PointerToRawData: Where it is in the file on disk
+• PointerToRawData - where the section bytes are stored in the file on disk

 Reference: Microsoft PE Format - Section Table